Entrepreneurship and Microbusiness Development

 Have an idea for a micro/small business?

-First Step provides students with a quick, reality-based process for determining the ability of self-employment or business ownership.
+First Step provides students with a quick, reality-based process for determining whether your business idea is realistic and achievable.

-Students who complete the course will receive one-on-one technical assistance toward achieving their goals.
+Students who complete the course may be eligible to receive one-on-one technical assistance toward achieving their goals.

-To participate, fill out the online application form.
-An instructor will contact you with more information.
+To participate, fill out the CIE's online application form.
+An instructor will contact you to let you know if you are eligible for the discount with more information.

 Programs and Services